 As always, please contact us at 218-681-8045 if you have any questions

-Pennington County Humane Society has limited admission.
-What this means is if we have space available we can intake animals.
-Surrenders are only taken by appointment only.
+Pennington County Humane Society has limited managed admission.
+If we have space available, we can intake animals by appointment only.
+Surrenders are only taken by appointment ONLY.

 Surrender FAQGet answers to frequently asked questions about surrendering an animal to Pennington County Humane Society.

 Why do I need to make an appointment to bring in a pet?
-In order to ensure resources are ready and available when a pet arrives, PCHS requires a scheduled surrender appointment.
+To ensure resources are ready and available when a pet arrives, PCHS requires a scheduled surrender appointment.

 What types of pets does PCHS accept?
-Pennington County Humane Society provides services for cats, dogs, rabbits, domestic rodents, ferrets, and hedgehogs.
+Pennington County Humane Society provides services for cats, dogs, domestic rodents, ferrets, and hedgehogs.
+We are not accepting rabbits.
 We do not accept exotic pets or livestock.

 What should I expect from my appointment?
-When you arrive for your appointment, please check-in at the Office.
-First, we'll admit your pet (if your pet shows aggression at intake, we will not complete the admission)complete intake forms, and surrender fee($25 depending on income).
+When you arrive for your appointment, please check in at the office.
+First, we'll admit your pet (if your pet shows aggression at intake, we will not complete the admission); complete intake forms and surrender fees vary and are based on income.
 Most appointments will take 30-45 minutes per animal.